my-mostafa/my-mostafa/README.md

 ### Front-End Developer | React Developer

-I'm a Front-End Developer focused on building modern, responsive and user-friendly web applications with React and JavaScript.
+I'm a Front-End Developer focused on building modern, responsive and user-friendly web applications, primarily with **React** and JavaScript.

 ## 👨‍💻 About Me